ibm-cloud-docs/containers/cs_istio.md

 Update your Istio add-on to the latest version, which is tested by {{site.data.keyword.cloud_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

+Do not use `istioctl` to update the version of Istio that is installed by the managed add-on.
+Only use the following steps to update your managed Istio add-on, which includes an update of the Istio version.
+{: important}

 ### Updating the minor version of the Istio add-on
 {: #istio_minor}